What questions irritate site visitors?

 - providing multiple ways to contact the company

-- Display company VAT ID, company registration number, etc.
+- displaying the company VAT ID, company registration number, etc.

 Remember the above points.
 Our previous text on how to present contact information on the site will help you with this.

-This is undoubtedly one of the problems that most annoys website visitors.
-Many companies (especially online stores) publish all kinds of information that does not withstand the moment of contact with reality.
+This is undoubtedly one of the problems that annoys website visitors the most.
+Many companies (especially online stores) publish all sorts of information that does not withstand the moment of contact with reality.

-If If you promise, for example, to reply to an email within 24 hours, then do so.
+If you promise, for example, to answer an email within 24 hours, then do it.
 Otherwise (quite rightly) recipients may feel cheated, which, unfortunately, will not benefit the perception of your brand.

 4. Unfriendly Navigation